urbanopt/urbanopt.github.io/reopt/run_reopt.md

 ![example_project_layout](../doc_files/building_types_ISO_no_res.jpg)

-To run an simple example project, first see [URBANopt Command Line Interface](../usage/run_project.md) (CLI).
-Then, refer to [REopt Post-Processing](reopt_post_processing.md) for how to optimize DER's at the example site.
+To run an simple example project, first see [Running a Project](../usage/run_project.md) (CLI) to set up a project and run  energy use simulations.
+Then, refer to [REopt Post-Processing](reopt_post_processing.md) for how to optimize DER's based on baseline energy use.

 Alternatively, we provide an [example project](https://github.com/urbanopt/urbanopt-example-reopt-project) that exposes code that can be run and customized from your local machine.